 Published in: Cranio, April 2019

-The use of original LLLT techniques in the prevention and treatment regimens before and after dental implantations, significantly reduces the frequency and intensity of the pain symptoms in the first days after the installation of endosseous implants, promotes faster and more complete relief without additional analgesics within the first 5 days of the postoperative period, in comparison with placebo-laser therapy.
+The use of original LLLT techniques in prevention and treatment regimens before and after dental implantation significantly reduces the frequency and intensity of the pain symptom.
+Significance – p<0.01.

 A 50% decrease in pain level within two weeks, compared to 8% within the control group.